Heegaard Floer Surgery Formula and Cosmetic Surgeries: Rational Surgeries

 Ozsv\'ath and Szab\'o stated and proved this theorem in the case where $\frak t$ has torsion first Chern class \cite{oz-sz-rational}.
 In this case, they showed this isomorphism also preserves $\Z$-grading.
 Their argument still holds when the $\Spin^c$ structure is nontorsion, as long as grading information is ignored.

-By Kirby calculus, $Y_{p/q}(K)$ can be realized by surgery with coefficient $a$ inside the knot $K\# O_{q/r}\subset Y\#(-L(q,r))$, where $a$ is the greatest integer smaller than or equal to $p/q$, $a=\lfloor p/q\rfloor$, and $p/q=a+r/q$, and $O_{q/r}\subset -L(q,r)$ is the knot which is obtained by viewing one component of the the Hopf link as a knot inside the lens space $-L(q,r)$ thought of as $-q/r$ surgery on the other component of the Hopf link \cite{oz-sz-rational}.
+Let $a=\lfloor p/q\rfloor$ and $p/q=a+r/q$.
+Consider the Hopf link in $S^3$ and perform $-q/r$ surgery on one component of the link.
+Let $O_{q/r}\subset -L(q,r)$ be the other component of the link viewed as a knot in the resulting lens space after surgery.
+By Kirby calculus, $Y_{p/q}(K)$ can be realized by surgery with coefficient $a$ inside the knot $K\#O_{q/r}\subset Y\#(-L(q,r))$ \cite{oz-sz-rational}.
 Thus, one obtains the rational surgery formula by proving a formula for Morse surgeries on rationally null-homologous knots and then applying a Kunneth principle for connected sums.